jbouwh/smtp-starttls-ciphers/README.md

 ![image](https://user-images.githubusercontent.com/7188918/131850223-0a237cc9-b7a5-46cd-9a98-f3e8c66be8b1.png)

 ## Docker support
 A Dockerfile is added to be able to use the tools from a Docker container.

-Public builds are not yet available.
-To build:
+A public build is available for the x64 platform:
+- docker pull jbouwh/openssl-test

+To build on another platform (takes some time):
 - docker build . -t jbouwh/openssl-test

 To use (interactive shell):